 Inclusion at Vernham Dean Primary

 At Vernham Dean Primary we believe passionately in the importance of inclusion and equality for all pupils and adults, and strive to ensure that these values are at the heart of our inclusion practices.
-We believe that an effective school is an inclusive school.
+We believe that an effective school is an inclusive school where all children receive high quality inclusive teaching that meets their needs.
+This is achieved through effective; modelling, scaffolding and questioning in order for children to be able to access their learning independently using high quality and appropriate resources.
 We recognise the need to implement our ethos both in and out of the classroom.
 We want our pupils to be safe, enjoy education and grow so that they may become successful adults who will make a contribution to society.
 We value high quality teaching for all learners and actively monitor teaching and learning in the school to ensure we are providing this for all our pupils.

 Where our pupils have additional needs, steps will be taken to prevent these from becoming a barrier to learning.
 By this positive action, we believe our pupils regardless of age, gender, ethnicity, special needs, attainment and background will receive an equal opportunity to progress and fulfil their potential.